priyadharshinirk/Udacity_Project_CI_CD-Pipeline/README.md

                         |>>>>>>Azure DevOps >>>>>>>>Azure Pipelines(Automatic Trigger)

-Instructions:
+### Instructions:

-Refer the step by step in the Project guide.docx file
+Refer the step by step instruction with screenshot in the Project guide.docx file

 ## Enhancements